json420/dbase32/doc/dbase32.rst

 .. function:: log_id(timestamp=-1)

-    Return a (generally) monotonic ID with 88 bits of random entropy.
+    Return a Dbase32 encoded random ID that will sort according to timestamp.

     These IDs will sort in ascending order according to the Unix timestamp, with a one second granularity.